 The soldiers on patrol in Ramadi were able to hold out long enough for heavier firepower to arrive, and ended up decisively beating the insurgents.
 However, the encounter reveals some rather disturbing facts:

 After months of planning, according to U.S. military intelligence, the well-armed and highly trained contingent of as many as 70 fighters set up a hasty camp beside a canal to make final preparations for their mission three miles to the north.
-It would be the first major counterattack targeting Ramadi.
+It would be the first major counterattack targeting Ramadi.1.
+Despite the grand "awakening" of the Sunni tribes in Anbar, an entire platoon of insurgents was able to infiltrate the area with impunity, after months of preparation, and were located not by diligent intelligence gathering but by dumb luck.

 ...